 Determination of initial academic standing of students transferring to GMC from another institution begins with the term GPA for the last term of student enrollment as determined from official college transcripts.
 If the GPA for the last term of enrollment is 2.0 or above, the student is brought in on good standing.
 If the term GPA for the last term is 1.49 or less, the student is on academic warning and the second most recent term is reviewed.
 If the term GPA of the second most recent term is 2.0 or above, the student is brought in on academic warning and no further review is done.
-If the term GPA for the second most recent term is below 2.0, this moves the student to an academic probation standing and the third most recent term is then evaluated.
-If the term GPA of the third most recent term is 2.0 or above, the student is brought in on academic probation and no further review is done.
-If the term GPA for the third most recent term is below 2.0, the student is brought in on academic suspension.
+If the term GPA for the second most recent term is 2.0 or above, the student is below 2.0, this moves the student to an academic probation standing and the third most recent term is then evaluated.
+If the term GPA of the third most recent term is 2.0 or above, the student is brought in on academic suspension.

 If the GPA for the last term of enrollment is between 1.50 and 1.99, the second most recent term is reviewed.
 If the term GPA for the second most recent term is 2.0 or higher, the student is brought in on good standing and no further review is done.
 If the term GPA for the second most recent term is below 2.0, the student is on academic probation (since the most recent academic term would count as academic warning) and the third most recent term is then evaluated.
 If the term GPA of the third most recent term is 2.0 or above, the student is brought in on academic probation and no further review is done.
-If the term GPA for the third most recent term is below 2.0, the student is brought in on academic suspension.
+If the term GPA for the term GPA for the term is 2.0 or above, the student is brought in on academic probation and no further review is done.
+If the term GPA for the third most recent term is 2.0, the student is brought in on academic probation and no further review is done.
+If the term GPA for the third most recent term is below 2.0, the student is brought in on academic probation academic suspension.